Analysis of Quantum Steering Measures

-Another criterion proposed in the literature is the dimension bounded steering~\cite{Moroder2016}.
+Another criterion proposed in the literature is the dimension-bounded steering~\cite{Moroder2016}.
 It is based on the fact that an unsteerable assemblage can be reproduced by measurements in a separable state of the form

-being $x=\{1, \ldots, m\}$ the number of measurements performed by Alice with $a_{x}$ outcomes.
+$x=\{1, \ldots, m\}$ being the number of measurements performed by Alice with $a_{x}$ outcomes.
 Here, the set of operators $\{\omega^B_{a_1\ldots a_m}\}$ is described by an LHS model.
 Since $\rho^B = \Tr_A(\rho)$ and $\rho^B = \sum_{a} \sigma^B_{a|x}$, it follows directly that an ensemble is \textit{unsteerable} if and only if there exist unnormalized density operators $\{\omega^B_{a_1\ldots a_m}\}$ such that the conditional states can be written as

-The authors follow with a method to remove the discord zero structure from the state, exchanging $\ketbra{a_1\ldots a_m}$ for another operator of dimension $d_A$ and adding constrictions relations in such a way that the resulting separable state $\Sigma$ becomes completely determined.
+The authors follow with a method to remove the discord's zero structure from the state, exchanging $\ketbra{a_1\ldots a_m}$ for another operator of dimension $d_A$ and adding constriction relations in such a way that the resulting separable state $\Sigma$ becomes completely determined.

 Considering dichotomic measurements and spin operators, the relevant criterion is evaluated through the data matrix $\mathcal{D}:=\Tr[(A_i \otimes B_j) \Sigma]$, with $A_0 = B_0 = \mathbbm{1}$.
-The determinant of the data matrix can be used to lower bound the trace norm of a correlation matrix by adapting the CCNR criterion~\cite{Chen2003,Rudolph2005}, so one has a quantity for which an upper bound is known for separable states.
-This leads to the dimension bounded steering inequality (for more details see~\cite{Moroder2016}):
+The determinant of the data matrix can be used to lower-bound the trace norm of a correlation matrix by adapting the CCNR criterion~\cite{Chen2003,Rudolph2005}, so one has a quantity for which an upper bound is known for separable states.
+This leads to the dimension-bounded steering inequality (for more details see~\cite{Moroder2016}):

 with the bound